-The principal tenet of Playing for Peace is this: At the chamber music workshops, musicians are assigned to play in small ensembles alongside musicians from conflicting communities.
-For example, Arabs study and perform music with Israelis, Catholics with Protestants, Greeks with Turks, and African Americans with Caucasian Americans.
-We coach each ensemble in the skills of chamber music–listening, watching, adjusting, sensitivity, and being flexible—the same skills needed to work and function effectively in the world.
-The participants learn not only to play music but also to communicate and connect with each other in ways that may not be possible in their home countries.
+Central to the mission of Apple Hill is Playing for Peace, a program about the power of diversity and acceptance.
+In an effort to break down walls, students with cultural, ethnic, religious, economic, and political differences are paired together in small ensembles.
+They are coached on the five skills of chamber music–listening, watching, adjusting, sensitivity, and being flexible—the same skills they will need to work and function effectively in the world.
+Everyone learns not only to play music but also to communicate and connect with each other in ways that may not be possible in their home communities.

-Playing for Peace is considered a unique model for cultural exchange.
+Playing for Peace is considered a unique model for social and cultural exchange.
 The goal for this program is to offer everyone a unique opportunity to transcend national and cultural boundaries and create meaningful bonds of friendship and understanding while participating in an exceptional pedagogical program that encourages leadership and the development of confidence, creativity, and ambition.

-Apple Hill uses Chamber Music as the educator to teach the importance of leadership, teamwork, and friendship.
+Apple Hill uses chamber music as the educator to teach the importance of leadership, teamwork, and friendship.

 Apple Hill is located on N’dakinna, the traditional homeland of the Abenaki, Pennacook, and Wabanaki Peoples.
 We acknowledge and honor with gratitude the Native history and culture of the Monadnock Region, past, present, and future.

 Apple Hill is committed to making our programs accessible to all.
 Please contact us at firstname.lastname@example.org or 603-847-3371 for additional information or if you have any questions.